anotheruiguy/git-for-everyone/fork/README.md

 ## The Pull Request

-Once you have cloned a project, this is now your version of the project.
-If you do not have permissions to edit the actual project, this is how you would contribute to a project.
+Once you have forked and then cloned a project, this is now your version of the project.
+If you do not have permissions to edit the actual project, this is how you would contribute.

 Once you have made edits and committed them to `master`, you can then create a **pull request** that the owner of the project will be notified of.
 If the updates are accepted, the admin will merge your **pull request** and the codes will be added to the project.